-What do parents/carers do if they have a complaint about the provision in place?
+16. What do parents/carers do if they have a complaint about the provision in place?

-Step 1 - The first person to contact if you are worried about your child is their class teacher.

-Step 2 -If you feel that the concerns are not being managed appropriately and that you continue to have concerns regarding your child, you should speak to the Assistant Headteacher Inclusion - SENDCo.
-Ms Gail Ash.

-Step 3 - If you are not satisfied with the response from the class teacher or SENDCo, you should contact the Head of School, Mrs Caroline Chadwick to discuss your concerns.

-Step 4 - In the event that you remain concerned following steps 1-3, you should contact the Chair of Governors in writing or by emailing the school and making the email - For the Attention of the Chair of Governors.
-Ms Karen Norton.
+- Step 1 The first person to contact if you are worried about your child is their class teacher. - Step 2 If you feel that the concerns are not being managed appropriately and that you continue to have concerns regarding your child, you should speak to the SENDCo, Mrs Tina Thompson - Step 3 If you are not satisfied with the response from the class teacher or SENDCo, you should contact the Headteacher, Mrs Caroline Chadwick to discuss your concerns. - Step 4 In the event that you remain concerned following steps 1-3, you should contact the Chair of Governors in writing or by emailing the school and making the email For the Attention of the Chair of Governors Mrs Gillian Passman.
 Steps 1-3 should be followed in the first instance.